 In the heart of the neighborhood, two Alexandras cross paths.
 One is the young princess of Denmark, affectionately nicknamed Alix by her loved ones; the other is an older, more mature Alexandra, Queen of Britain.
 We felt compelled to pay homage to them in the form of a new project, Queen Alix.
 Inspired by the district’s rich history and by its recent artistic effervescence, this new development simultaneously pays tribute to the past, the present and the future.

-Located at the intersection of Alexandra St. and Alexandra Ave., Queen Alix promises to integrate harmoniously and respectfully into the contrasting landscape of the Marconi-Alexandra district by focusing on community development and sustainability.
+Located at the intersection of Alexandra St. and Alexandra Ave., Queen Alix integrates harmoniously and respectfully into the contrasting landscape of the Marconi-Alexandra district by focusing on community development and sustainability.
 Inspired by the neighborhood’s unique mix of artists, professionals, and families, the project promotes an enhanced quality of life, thanks to a concrete structure that allows absolute relaxation inside and peaceful, tranquil spaces outside.

 The project features a wide range of housing options: lofts, one- to three-bedroom condos, townhouses complete with a backyard, and luxurious penthouses featuring an open-air garden.
-The building will also accommodate a small commercial space at street level, with a storefront on one of Montreal’s most unusual intersections.
+The building also houses the Noble Café at street level, with a storefront on one of Montreal’s most unusual intersections.

 Living at Queen Alix means enjoying a peaceful environment in the heart of the city.
-Close proximity to Jean-Talon Market, Saint-Laurent Blvd., Mile-End, and Outremont make this neighborhood an ideal location for modern families.
+Close proximity to Jean-Talon Market, Jarry Park, Mile-End, and Outremont make this neighborhood an ideal location for modern couples and families.